Spectral Galerkin method for the zero dispersion limit of the fractional Korteweg-de Vries equation: Fourier-Spectral-Galerkin Scheme: Stability and Convergence

 The Fourier-Spectral-Galerkin (FSG) scheme for the fractional KdV equation \eqref{fkdv} is formulated as follows.
 Let $u_0\in H^{1+\alpha}_p(I)$, we seek an approximation $ U_\varepsilon \in V_N $ such that for all $\phi \in V_N$, the approximation $ U_\varepsilon $ satisfies

-where $ P_N $ denotes the projection operator and defined by \eqref{eqn_projdefn}.
+where $ P_N $ denotes the projection operator and is defined by \eqref{eqn_projdefn}.
 Given the nonlinearity present in the scheme, it is crucial to establish the existence and uniqueness of the solution to \eqref{eqn_fsgscheme}.
-We state this in the following lemma.
+We state this in the following lemma. {The approximation \(U_\varepsilon \in V_N\) represents the spectral Galerkin projection of the exact solution to \eqref{fkdv}, where the subscript emphasizes the dependence on the dispersion coefficient $\varepsilon$.
+Following the work of Kenig et al. \cite{kenig1991well}, the fractional KdV equation \eqref{fkdv} possesses the following conserved quantities:

+where $I_1$, $I_2$ and $I_3$ represents the {\em mass, momentum and energy}, respectively.
+In the following lemma, we establish discrete analogs of these conserved quantities for our numerical scheme \eqref{eqn_fsgscheme}.}

 \begin{lemma} There exists a unique solution $ U_\varepsilon $ to the equation \eqref{eqn_fsgscheme}.
 Moreover, the solution satisfies the first three conserved quantities of the fractional KdV equation \eqref{fkdv}, specifically